bdunderscore/ndmf/README.md

 Within each phase, passes are always executed in the order in which they are declared in the plugin definition.
 However, depending on dependency declarations, passes from other plugins can be injected between your passes.

+### Dependency declarations

 Plugins and passes can both declare runs-before and runs-after dependencies on other plugins and passes.
-These dependencies are applied independently for each phase.
-For example, consider this example:
+These ordering constraints can either be "weak" or "wait-for" dependencies.

+Each call to `InPhase` starts a new "Sequence" of passes that run in order.
+If you call `InPhase` multiple times, the passes you declare in each sequence do not depend on each other and might run in any order, unless you declare dependencies to prevent that.

+A typical dependency declaration might look a bit like this:

 ```
- Plugin A runs-before plugin B
- Plugin A passes: (Resolving:A1, Resolving:A2, Generating: A1)
- Plugin B passes: (Resolving:B1, Generating: B2)
- Resulting order: (Resolving:A1, Resolving:A2, Resolving:B1, Generating:A1, Generating:B2)
+        protected override void Configure()
+        {
+            InPhase(BuildPhase.Transforming)
+              .AfterPlugin("com.example.some-plugin")
+              .BeforePlugin(typeof(SomeMandatoryPlugin))
+              .AfterPass(typeof(SomePass))
+              .WaitFor(typeof(RunsJustBeforePass))
+              .Run(...)
+              .BeforePass(typeof(SomeSpecificPass));
+        }
 ```

-When you declare a runs-before or runs-after at the _pass_ level, you can insert a pass in between passes from another plugin.
-As such, generally you should define your passes in such a way that it's safe to inject additional transformations before or after.
-If it's not, consider merging passes, or not exposing the pass name.
+When using AfterPlugin and BeforePlugin, all passes in the sequence will run after or before the plugin in question.
+If the plugin is missing, this is not an error, and will be ignored.

+You can only declare ordering constraints on specific passes if you have access to their type.
+Anonymous passes (ones defined by passing a delegate) cannot be specified as a dependency.
+The difference between AfterPass and WaitFor is that NDMF will try to schedule your pass immediately after whatever it is `WaitFor`ing, while with AfterPass NDMF will prefer to let the plugin that declared the original pass run to completion first.

 ## Context data